Switch it off... At work

 you and your colleagues reduce energy use and fuel bills.

-computer (with flat screen monitor) that's left on standby
+(with flat screen monitor) that's left on standby overnight and at

-overnight and at weekends wastes £20 a year.
-With increasing energy
+weekends wastes £20 a year.
+With increasing energy prices this

 Everybody can take action to reduce electricity use in the